MarkKihlthau/FPS2/README.md

 To run simply make sure your console size is set to 120x40, as that is the only resolution that is currently supported.
+Also, make sure you're using the unicode character set.

 # How to Play